-Wouldn’t it be awesome to be able to get in a full workout in the comfort of your own home?
+Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 You don’t have to pay for a pricey gym membership or commute to and from the gym, but you can simply walk into your garage or “workout room” and work out exactly the way you want.